 Should I use parabens?

-Parabens are used in shampoos as preservatives to prevent the growth of bacteria, yeast, and mould – an important quality given required shelf-lives.
+Parabens are used in shampoos as preservatives to prevent the growth of bacteria, yeast, and mold – an important quality given required shelf-lives.
 They can irritate skin in a small percentage of people, but not to a greater level than other cosmetic preservatives.
-If you suffer from a dry scalp, or allergic conditions, then you may want to consider a ‘paraben-free’ certified alternative.
+If you suffer from a dry scalp or allergic conditions, then you may want to consider a ‘paraben-free’ certified alternative.

 The best paraben free shampoos